Jeradin/gf-city-and-state-auto-fill/README.md

 == Notes ==
+1. I need to test in all browsers for errors still.

-1. This only works for the US and Canada currently. please select one of these as the "Address Type" general settings for the Address Field.
+2. This only works for the US and Canada currently. please select one of these as the "Address Type" general settings for the Address Field.

-2. Some 5 digit zip codes don't bring up the correct city: http://semaphorecorp.com/cgi/zip5.html
+3. Some 5 digit zip codes don't bring up the correct city: http://semaphorecorp.com/cgi/zip5.html
 		a.
 API only allows for 5 digits

 == Installation ==